 Captain Henry Nelson attempted to run the ship aground and ordered an abandon ship.
-Troops were told to leave all of their belongings behind under the impression that they would conduct salvage operations over the next few days.
+Those aboard were told to leave all of their belongings behind under the impression that they would conduct salvage operations over the next few days.

 Two were killed in the sinking.
 Fireman Robert Reid was working in the engine room and was killed by the initial mine blast.
-Captain Elwood J. Euart, US Army Artillery Corps, had safely gotten off the Coolidge when he learned that there were still men in the infirmary who could not get out.
-He went back in to one of the sea doors, successfully rescued the men but was then unable to escape himself and he went down with the ship.
-A memorial to Captain Euart is located on the shore near the access points for the Coolidge.
+Captain Elwood J. Euart, U. S. Army Artillery Corps had safely gotten off the Coolidge when he learned that there were still men in the infirmary who could not get out.
+He went back aboard and into one of the sea doors.
+After successfully rescuing the men, he was unable to escape and he went down with the ship.
+A memorial to Euart is located on the shore near the access points for the Coolidge.
 Other sources list four or five dead in the sinking.

 Over the course of the next 90 minutes, 5,340 men got safely off of the wreck and to shore.
 There was no panic as the troops disembarked - many even walked to shore.
 However, the captain's attempts to beach the ship were unsuccessful due to the coral reef.
 The Coolidge listed heavily on her side, sank, and slid down the slope into the channel.
 She now rests on her port side with her bow at a depth of 70' and her stern at 240'.